 His most recent book is Making Faces (Hot Air Press, 2016), a collection of poems.
 His poetry and translations have appeared in dozens of journals and magazines, including Toad Suck Review, Coldnoon, basalt, Tule Review, Chariton Review, Arsenic Lobster Poetry Journal, Blue Lyra Review, Bluestem, Mayday Magazine, and Third Wednesday.
 He is currently working on two translation projects on Swiss novelist and poet Julien Burri and Belgian surrealist poet and art critic Marcel Lecomte.
 He is also working on a new book of poetry called The Compositor.

 His essays and book reviews have appeared in Genre, Hyperrhiz, The Journal of the Early Republic, The Maryland Historical Magazine, Civil War History, and Alphaville: Journal of Film and Screen Media, among others.
 In 2009, he edited an anthology on comedian Dave Chappelle, The Comedy of Dave Chappelle: Critical Essays (McFarland).
 He has contributed chapters to Commanding Words: Essays on the Discursive Constructions, Manifestations, and Subversions of Authority (Cambridge Scholars Publishing, 2016), Kidding Around: The Child in Film and Media (Bloomsbury, 2014), and The Stewart/Colbert Effect: Essays on the Real Impacts of Fake News (McFarland, 2011).

-He lives in Baltimore, Maryland.
+He lives in Baltimore, Maryland, with his wife Molly.